mercadopago/devsite-docs/guides/integration-guide-for-partners/partners.en.md

 >
 > Considerações
 >
-> Caso esteja utilizando o SDK JS V1, será necessário a migração para o [SDK JS V2](https://www.mercadopago.com.br/developers/pt/docs/checkout-api/integration-configuration/card/integrate-via-cardform).
+> If you are using SDK JS V1, you will need to migrate to [SDK JS V2](https://www.mercadopago.com.br/developers/pt/docs/checkout-api/integration-configuration/card/integrate-via-cardform).
-**Exemplo prático para tokenização com JS V2**: [Tokenização - V2 - JSFiddle](https://jsfiddle.net/douglascruz/og85yL34/).
+**Practical example for tokenization with JS V2**: [Tokenization - V2 - JSFiddle](https://jsfiddle.net/douglascruz/og85yL34/).